Extended Workday: Health and Safety Issues

-Extended workdays refer to work schedules having longer than "normal" workdays.
+Extended workdays refer to work schedules having longer than normal workdays.
 However, there is no clear consensus about the length of the extended workday.
 Some sources consider it to be between 8 to 12 hours in length, while others insist that the term applies only when shifts are longer than 12 hours.

 Usually workers on extended workday schedules work fewer than five days a week.
-When the traditional thirty-six to forty-hour workweek is squeezed into three or four days, the number of days worked in a row is decreased and the number of consecutive days off is increased.
-This is not always the case; therefore, working on an extended workday schedule does not automatically mean the same as a compressed workweek.
+When the traditional thirty-six to forty-hour workweek is squeezed (or compressed) into three or four days, the number of days worked in a row is decreased and the number of consecutive days off is increased.
+This pattern is not always the case; therefore, working on an extended workday schedule does not automatically mean the same as a compressed workweek.